SuvadeepMukherjee/Data-Structures-And-Algorithms-In-Javascript-For-Coding-Interviews/Hashing/hashing.md

 ## Hashing

-Before we start this chapter, let's quickly talk about data structures.

 A data structure is a format for organizing data in an efficient way.
 We can split data structures into two things: the interface and the implementation.

 The interface is like a contract that specifies how we can interact with the data structure – what operations we can perform on it, what inputs it expects, and what outputs we can expect.